 Why study Japanese?
-Need some reassurance or compelling reasons?
-Here are ten career options and job opportunities after learning the Japanese language in India.
+Looking for some compelling reasons?
+Here are ten career opportunities after learning the Japanese language in India.

 - Overview of Japanese Language